Making Room for Bedroom Furniture

 Our dresser

 The dresser was another issue.
 As I said earlier, we removed all the doors before moving in, planning to replace them a few at a time.
 Putting in a bedroom door would make the wall where the dresser was extremely crowded.
-The door would hit the dresser when open.
+The door would hit the dresser when opened.
 We couldn’t move the dresser down any farther, it was already at the door frame for the bathroom.

 Wanting to keep our dresser, we had to come up with something else for a door.
 After spending a lot of time on Pinterest, looking for door options that save space, we decided on a barn-style door and installed it in early December, eight months after moving in.